Rocket League

 When is Easy Anti-Cheat coming to Rocket League?

-Easy Anti-Cheat is coming to Rocket League in April 2026, on PC via both the Epic Games Store and Steam.
+Easy Anti-Cheat is coming to Rocket League on April 28, 2026, on PC via both the Epic Games Store and Steam.
 Console players on PlayStation, Xbox, and Nintendo Switch are not affected by this rollout.

 Official sources: The announcement was confirmed via the Epic Games help page and the Rocket League Status account (@RL_Status) on X. Psyonix has stated that EAC will be required for all online, private, and tournament matches from Season 22 onward.